 First, we should note that the tendency of large animals to be concentrated in Africa is recent.
 The largest elephants that ever existed did not live in Africa.
-The largest birds ten thousand years ago were the elephant birds of Madagascar and the second largest were the moas of New Zealand.
+The largest birds ten thousand years ago were the elephant birds of Madagascar and the second largest were perhaps the moas of New Zealand.
 The largest primate who ever lived was a relative of the orangutan that lived in Asia.

 Large animals frequently go extinct soon after people enter the environment.
 Humans clearly drove the elephant birds and the moas into extinction.
 But modern man evolved in Africa, so we are still left with the question of why the large animals survived in Africa.